kobotoolbox/kobo-docker/doc/May-2022-Upgrade.md

     You may see some warnings `WARNING:  'postgis.backend' is already set and cannot be changed until you reconnect`.
 That's ok, you can keep going ahead.

     Depending on your kobo-docker environment, databases may have other names.
-    You may need to adapt the snippet below to your curren configuration.
+    You may need to adapt the snippet below to your current configuration.

     _Notes: You may need to copy lines below one by one because sometimes copying the whole block does not work as expected._

     ```
-    \c postgres;
     CREATE EXTENSION IF NOT EXISTS postgis;
     ALTER EXTENSION postgis UPDATE;
     CREATE EXTENSION IF NOT EXISTS postgis_topology;